Updated: July 6th, 2021

 BRITISH VIRGIN ISLANDS – Borders reopened.

-BULGARIA – Borders reopened to the EU, Schengen Area, United Kingdom and Northern Ireland, Australia, Canada, Georgia, Japan, New Zealand, Rwanda, the Republic of Korea, Thailand, Tunisia, Uruguay, the United Arab Emirates, Ukraine, North Macedonia, Serbia, Albania, Kosovo, Bosnia and Herzegovina, Montenegro, Moldova, Israel, Kuwait, the Republic of Belarus, and Turkey.
+BULGARIA – Borders reopened to the US, EU, Schengen Area, United Kingdom and Northern Ireland, Australia, Canada, Georgia, Japan, New Zealand, Rwanda, the Republic of Korea, Thailand, Tunisia, Uruguay, the United Arab Emirates, Ukraine, North Macedonia, Serbia, Albania, Kosovo, Bosnia and Herzegovina, Montenegro, Moldova, Israel, Kuwait, the Republic of Belarus, and Turkey.
+Travelers from Bangladesh, Bhutan, Brazil, Myanmar, Nepal, Maldives, Sri Lanka, Pakistan, and some African nations are barred from entry.

 BURKINA FASO – Air border reopened.

 BURUNDI – Air border reopened.

-CANADA – Temporary foreign workers, international students, immediate family members of Canadian citizens and permanent residents.
-All of Canada’s states are reopening in different phases, depending on the severity of the outbreak in their state.
+CANADA – Borders open to temporary foreign workers, international students, immediate family members of Canadian citizens and permanent residents.

 CAYMAN ISLANDS – Borders reopened to authorized international arrivals.

 CENTRAL AFRICAN REPUBLIC – Borders reopened.